jeromegamo/dev.ezhtellar.ai/README.md

 You can create state machines without needing to create a class.

-To only way to build the state is through the builder.
+The only way to build the state is through the builder.
 This allows to set only what is needed.
 ```csharp
 var idle = new State.Builder()